stevenvar/OCaLustre/README.md

 ## Quick install

 OCaLustre is still a prototype!
-But if you really want to try it out, just do :
+But if you want to try it out, just do :

 ```
   oasis setup && ./configure && make && make install